seanmorris/vrzno/README.md

 # What is VRZNO?
 (/vərəˈzɑːnoʊ/ | vər-ə-ZAH-noh )

 VRZNO is a bridge between Javascript & PHP in an extremely nontraditional sense.

-* VRZNO lets you call javascript code from PHP.
-* VRZNO is a statically compiled PHP module.
-* VRZNO runs in-browser, nodeJS and cloudflare.
+It lets you pass objects, arrays, callbacks, and classes between PHP & Javascript, as well as scalar values.

 ## Contents